dan-marshman/denki-uc/README.md

 # denki-uc
-Stochastic unit commitment model in python
+Stochastic unit commitment model in python - work in progress